viraniaman94/sendenv/README.md

 ## What is this?

 A CLI tool to share select environment variables with someone else, easily and securely.
-This is useful, for example, when you have a new person on your team and they need secrets and other configuration present in environment variables to run your company's software locally.

-This tool is built on top of [magic-wormhole](https://github.com/magic-wormhole/magic-wormhole), which allows for secure P2P transfer of data.
-In case a direct connection cannot be made (due to NAT gateways in the middle, for example), the data goes through an untrusted relay server.
-For known vulnerabilities of magic-wormhole, click [here](https://magic-wormhole.readthedocs.io/en/latest/attacks.html).
+This tool is built on top of [magic-wormhole](https://github.com/magic-wormhole/magic-wormhole), which allows for secure, accountless P2P transfer of data.

-When you will choose to send a collection of variables to someone, you will be given a one time code.
+When you use `sendenv` to send a collection (called `vault`) of variables to someone, a one time code will be generated and shown to you.
 Share that code with the receiver (through Slack, Teams, orally, whatever).
-Receiver will enter that code in their shell, and that's it.
-They will now have all the variables that you have shared with them.
+Receiver will enter that code in their shell and have all the variables loaded into their environment.

+### Example use cases

+1. A new member has joined your team and needs to set up a ton of environment variables to run your company's code locally.
+You can use `sendenv` to set up a vault of all your necessary variables once, and share with as many people, as many times as you need to.
+2. If you run your code on a separate environment in addition to your local environment, and want to get all your environment variables from your local to the separate environment, you can use `sendenv` to replicate environment variable on the separate environment easily.

 ## How do I use this?

-Packaging and distribution is still broken.
-Working on it.
-Speculative docs below:

 Install `sendenv` for both the sender and receiver.